HussainAther/philosophy/causality/contextualemergence.md

 between them using a Markov chain with one distinguished transient state and other states representing the metastable states in the dynamics.

-## Intentionality
+## Intentionality and intertheoretic reduction

 Philosopher Daniel Dennett describes the intentional stance of the prediction of a system's behavior too complex to be treated as either a physical or designed system.
-Intentional systems behave in predicted ways by ascribing beliefs and desires to their internal states.
+Intentional systems have this "aboutness" and behave in predicted ways by ascribing beliefs and desires to their internal states.
 From thermostats to chess computers, we can make predictions of a system with necessary and sufficient conditions.
 The system's dynamics have to be non-trivial, so this excludes linear systems with periodic oscillations or damped relaxations.
 We construct an intentional hierarchy from general case of nonlinear nonequilibrium dissipative systems